apache/spark/docs/sql-ref-syntax-dml-insert-overwrite-directory.md

 ### Description

-The `INSERT OVERWRITE DIRECTORY` statement overwrites the existing data in the directory with the new values using following two formats:
+The `INSERT OVERWRITE DIRECTORY` statement overwrites the existing data in the directory with the new values using either spark file format or Hive Serde.

-   1. Spark file format: `USING file_format [ OPTIONS ( ket = val [ , ... ] ) ]`.
-   2. Hive format using Hive `Serde`: `[ ROW FORMAT row_format ] [ STORED AS file_format ]`.
-Hive support must be enabled to use this command.
+Hive support must be enabled to use Hive Serde.
 The inserted rows can be specified by value expressions or result from a query.

 ### Syntax